Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Discussion

 \subsection{RQ2: Control-flow anomaly detection}

-The ability to identify control-flow anomalies through the proposed conformance checking-based monitor has been evaluated with well-established anomaly detection metrics and different techniques.
-We have used the normal traces generated by the best-performing LLM model to carry out our evaluations.
-The approach has proven successful, as different types of control-flow anomalies that can be linked to well-known software defects could be identified by the combination of alignment-based conformance checking and the AE with 96.610\% F1 and 93.515\% AUC.
-This finding also outlines the suitability of LLM-based source-code instrumentation for subsequent conformance checking-based control-flow anomaly detection.
+The ability to identify control-flow anomalies through the proposed conformance checking-based monitor has been evaluated with well-established anomaly detection metrics and different techniques trained on the diagnoses linked to event logs gathered by the best-performing LLM that resulted from the experimentation of RQ1.
+In particular, we have used the normal traces generated by the claude-sonnet-4.5 model to carry out our intra-LLM evaluation.
+The approach has proven successful, as different types of control-flow anomalies that can be linked to well-known software defects could be identified by the combination of alignment-based conformance checking and the AE with 95.957\% F1-score and 93.669\% AUC.
+This finding outlines the suitability of LLM-based source-code instrumentation for subsequent conformance checking-based control-flow anomaly detection.
 In addition, it is worth noting that using the AE does not invalidate the explainability of the proposed approach, as feature-based explanations can be provided through post-hoc explainability tools, such as SHAP, to identify the misaligned activities that caused the highest reconstruction errors \cite{vitale2025cfad}.

+In addition, we have performed inter-LLM evaluation by comparing the ROC curves resulting from the classification of the event logs of the other LLMs, namely gemini-3.0-pro, claude-haiku-4.5, and gemini-3.0-flash.
+The results outlined that the source-code instrumentation quality is linked to the AUC metric, as gemini-3.0-pro achieved significantly higher AUC than the remaining two LLMs.